sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

  * STATE : whether the job is currently `RUNNING`, `PENDING`, `COMPLETED`, `FAILED`
  * TIME : how long has this job been running for
  * TIME_LIMIT : how long will the job be allowed to run
- * QOS : which queue of the cluster is the job.
+ * QOS : which queue of the cluster does the job belong to.
 Queues are a way to organize jobs in different categories of resource usage.
  * NODELIST(REASON) : which worker node(s) is the job running on.

 You can have more info on [squeue documentation](https://curc.readthedocs.io/en/latest/running-jobs/squeue-status-codes.html)